 Drug Take Back ~ Purchase a box made from recycled material to be kept in local police departments for their collection program.
 Special one day collection costs, advertising, brochures and other expenses.

-Revitalization ~ Projects utilizing reuse or recycled materials to improve parks, playgrounds etc. needing recycled mulch, playground equipment, supplies, trees.
+Revitalization \sim Projects utilizing reuse or recycled materials to improve parks, playgrounds etc. needing paints, supplies, trees.

-Equipment/Waste Compactor \sim for recyclables collected for a recycling program.
+Equipment/Waste Compactor ~ for recyclables collected for a recycling program.